Instructions for

 Set your app integration to use the WebAuthn authenticator

 New apps are automatically assigned the shared default authentication policy (opens new window).
 This policy has a catch-all rule that allows a user access to the app using either one or two factors, depending on your org setup.
 In production, it becomes evident when you can share your authentication needs between apps.
-In testing, it's recommended that you create a new policy specifically for your app.
+You should create a policy specifically for your app for testing purposes.

 1. Open the Admin Console for your org.